 - We have bloggers who create evergreen blog posts (meaning those posts will still be relevant months and years down the road).
 Before, they would share it once on social media, then just hope that SEO would bring them ongoing traffic.
 Now, they set their blog posts to repeat every few months, resurfacing the content for anyone who missed it before, and giving it another chance to be shared and take off.

-Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as over 7 years ago.
+Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as about 8 years ago.